 2 T. amaretto (learn how to make your own!)

-- In a medium-sized mixing cup, add the five ingredients with a spatula.
-If you need a bit extra liquid to get the icing to come together, add a tablespoon of almond milk at a time.
-It will have the appearance (and taste) of fudgy, chocolaty goodness.
+Combine the first five ingredients in a medium-sized bowl and use a spatula to combine.
+If you need a little more liquid to get the icing together, add a little almond milk to the mix, about a tablespoon at a time.
+It will look (and taste) like fudgy, chocolaty goodness.